Broadening-Horizons-7/website_zola/content/registration.md

 However, the Organizing Committee remains the participant’s sole contact partner.
 For inquiries related to registration, please contact the Broadening Horizons 7 Organising Committee: [bh7.sapienza@uniroma1.it](mailto:bh7.sapienza@uniroma1.it).

+No payment will be accepted after January 10, 2025.
+Unfortunately, on-site registration is not possible.

+All presenters and non-presenting attendees have to register.
+In the case of papers by several presenters, each attending author have to pay the registration fee.
+Non attending co-authors (neither in person nor online) will not be charged any fee.

+Please keep in mind that presenters have to be registered for the conference, as otherwise their presentation will be excluded from the final conference program.

 The [registration fee](/call#fees) covers the following:

 * Entry to all Conference sessions, including the Posters session